alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 ### Open Policy Agent (OPA)

-Open Policy Agent (OPA) is an open source, general-purpose policy engine that enables unified, context-aware policy enforcement across the entire stack.
+Open Policy Agent (OPA) is an open-source, general-purpose policy engine that enables unified, context-aware policy enforcement across the entire stack.

-The Open Policy Agent is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
+The Open Policy Agent is an open-source, general-purpose policy engine that unifies policy enforcement across the stack.
 OPA provides a high-level declarative language (`REGO`) that lets you specify policy as code and simple APIs to offload policy decision-making from your software.
 You can use OPA to enforce policies in microservices, Kubernetes, CI/CD pipelines, API gateways, and more.

-OPA ecosystem is hugh [here](https://www.openpolicyagent.org/docs/latest/ecosystem/#){:target="_blank"}, but in AWS we can use it to analyze our JSON/YAML file in CloudFormation or our Terraform template by creating custom rules for these languages.
+OPA ecosystem is huge [here](https://www.openpolicyagent.org/docs/latest/ecosystem/#){:target="_blank"}, but in AWS we can use it to analyze our JSON/YAML file in CloudFormation or our Terraform template by creating custom rules for these languages.

 OPA is a project of the Cloud Native Computing Foundation (CNCF) landscape.